Sports features have always had a robust fan base among both young adults and seasoned film buffs across the globe.

 $6,985,158

-Directed by Michael Dowse, "Goon" features a talented cast including Seann William Scott, Jay Baruchel, Alison Pill, Marc-André Grondin, Kim Coates, Eugene Levy, and Liev Schreiber in pivotal roles.
+"Goon," directed by Michael Dowse, boasts a standout ensemble featuring Seann William Scott, Jay Baruchel, Alison Pill, Marc-André Grondin, Kim Coates, Eugene Levy, and Liev Schreiber.
+Each actor delivers a memorable performance in this hockey comedy.

 ComedyFamilyRomance